WICG/PEPC/explainer.md

 -   Permission Policy should be first checked to ensure that the permission is allowed in the subframe.
--   To prevent clickjacking attacks where a malicious site embeds a legitimate site that uses a PEPC, the `frame-ancestors` CSP directive must be explicitly declared if a document using PEPC is embedded cross-origin (to the top level frame).
-This ensures that permissions cannot be obtained by a bad actor via a cross-origin embedded site, as the embedded site needs to explicitly opt in.
-The developers who use PEPC without taking any further action will be safe by default.
+-   A valid `X-Frame-Options` header or a `frame-ancestors` CSP policy needs to be set to prevent clickjacking attacks where a malicious site embeds a legitimate site that uses a PEPC.

 <!-- TOC --><a name="custom-cursors"></a>

 ### Custom cursors

 Custom cursors should be disabled when the cursor is hovering over the PEPC because they can have a potentially misleading hitpoint.

 <!-- TOC --><a name="synthetic-click-events"></a>

 ### Synthetic click events

 Click events which are simulated by the site (e.g. via the `click()` function)